qooxdoo/qooxdoo/documentation/manual/source/pages/data_binding/models.rst

 How to get my own code into the model?
 --------------------------------------

 What if you want to to bring your own code to the generated model classes or if you even want to use your own model classes?
-Thats possible by adding and implementing a delegate to the data store.
+That's possible by adding and implementing a delegate to the data store.
 You can either

 * Add your code by supporting a superclass for the created model classes.
 * Add your code as a mixin to the created model classes.